bitcoinops/scaling-book/x.consolidation/consolidation.md

 ## Fee bumping

-The maximize savings, consolidation transactions should be sent at the lowest feerate that you believe will allow the transactions to confirm before they are needed.
+To maximize savings, consolidation transactions should be sent at the lowest feerate that you believe will allow the transactions to confirm before they are needed.
 For example, if you can wait a week for a transaction to confirm, you should use your fee estimator's target